argoproj/applicationset/docs/Getting-Started.md

 There are a few options for installing the ApplicationSet controller.

+**Note:** Starting `v2.3` of Argo CD, we don't need to install ApplicationSet Controller separately.
+It would be instead as part of Argo CD installation.

 ### A) Install ApplicationSet into an existing Argo CD install

 The ApplicationSet controller *must* be installed into the same namespace as the Argo CD it is targetting.